linxuanm/donkey/docs/tutorials/debugging.rst

         ;;
     end loop

-The above code, when ran in debug mode, will pause 5 times.
+The above code will pause 5 times when ran in debug mode.

 Debugger Information
 -----------------------